 On March 2, 2006, Tessera, Inc. ("Tessera") filed a request for arbitration with the International Court of Arbitration of the International Chamber of Commerce (the "ICC"), captioned Tessera, Inc. v.
-Amkor Technology, Inc. The subject matter of the arbitration was a license agreement ("License Agreement") entered into between Tessera and our predecessor in 1996.
+Amkor Technology, Inc. (the "First Tessera Arbitration").
+The subject matter of the arbitration was a license agreement ("License Agreement") entered into between Tessera and our predecessor in 1996.
+In its rulings in 2008 and 2009, the arbitration panel in the First Tessera Arbitration m i l l i o nas damages for some infringing packages for the period March 2, 2002, through December 1, 2008, and denied Tessera's request to terminate the License Agreement.
+The final award, plus interest and the royalties through December 2008 amounting to \$64.7 million, was expensed in 2008 and paid when due in February 2009.